saucelabs/sauce-docs/docs/orchestrate/faq.md

 As far as concurrent sessions are concerned with Browsers and Real Devices, the same concurrency limits apply no matter how tests are run.
 However, there is an initial limit of 10 Orchestrate sessions available to run at a given time but this can be increased upon request.

-## Can I Integrate Sauce Orchestrate with my Existing Testing Framework?
+## Can I Integrate Sauce Orchestrate With my Existing Testing Framework?

 Yes.
 If you are already familiar with container technology, Sauce Orchestrate is designed specifically to be used with your existing testing framework.